Mother: Leila (Stahl) Buffett

 August 2011 - Invests $5 billion in Bank of America.

-August 14, 2011 - Buffett writes an op-ed piece for the New York Times, "Stop Coddling the Super-Rich."
-Buffett calls on Congress to increase taxes on Americans making more than $1 million.
+August 14, 2011 - The New York Times, publishes an op-ed wriitten by Buffett, "Stop Coddling the Super-Rich."
+He calls on Congress to increase taxes on Americans making more than $1 million.
 This becomes known as the Buffett Rule.

 April 17, 2012 -

 Buffett confirms through a press release that he has been diagnosed with prostate cancer.

 Berkshire Hathaway, the conglomerate run by Buffett, discloses in a regulatory filing that it purchased more than 9.8 million shares in Apple